Susceptibility of Continual Learning Against Adversarial Attacks

 \section{Future Research Directions}

-Our understanding of neural network optimization has evolved significantly in recent years, and we expect this trend to continue.
-We anticipate that future work will continue to leverage the geometry of the objective landscape for more accurate and reliable neural networks.
-We suggest to perform the adversarial training for each task during the training phase to better understand the robustness of each model along with standard supervised learning.
-We hope that the adversarial training will make the continual learning models to resist the adversarial attacks and prevent the risk of false memory formation in historically learned tasks.
-However, there might be other confounding acute (e.g., Backdoor attacks on the previous tasks), which could further shed light on the robustness of the previous tasks for these approaches.
-Thus, we call for more theoretical research to further their role in demystifying the security of continual learning.
-Interestingly, this article empirically observes that continual learning techniques proved to be more vulnerable against adversarial attacks.
+We propose the incorporation of adversarial training into the training phase of each task, in conjunction with standard supervised learning, as a means to enhance our understanding of the robustness of individual models.
+Our objective is to equip continual learning models with the capability to withstand adversarial attacks and mitigate the risk of false memory formation in tasks learned over time.
+It is worth noting that other potentially confounding factors, such as acute issues like Backdoor attacks on previously acquired tasks, could provide valuable insights into the resilience of earlier tasks when subjected to these approaches.
+Consequently, we advocate for further theoretical research to elucidate the role of these factors in enhancing the security of continual learning.
+Notably, our empirical findings reveal that continual learning techniques exhibit heightened vulnerability to adversarial attacks.